SeleniumHQ/docker-selenium/README.md

 $ ./build.sh arm64    # or arm/v7 or amd64
 ```

-This is a fork of [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) and based on changes from [sj26/docker-selenium](https://github.com/sj26/docker-selenium).
+This is a fork of [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) and based on changes from [sj26/docker-selenium](https://github.com/sj26/docker-selenium) and [rows/docker-selenium](https://github.com/rows/docker-selenium).

 Multi-arch images are located at https://hub.docker.com/u/seleniarm